Meriem1551/printf/README.md

 - Use a local buffer of 1024 chars in order to call write as little as possible.

 <h4>5.
 My weakness is wearing too much leopard print </h4>
-Handle the following custom conversion specifier:
+<p>Handle the following custom conversion specifier: </p>

+- S : prints the string.
+- Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)

 <h4>6.
 How is the world ruled and led to war?
 Diplomats lie to journalists and believe t
 hese lies when they see them in print</h4>